-By Timothy D. McBride, Co-Director, Center for Health Economics and Policy
+Written by Timothy D. McBride, PhD, MS, co-director for the Center for Health Economics and Policy

 The effort to “repeal and replace” Obamacare (the Affordable Care Act, ACA) has been a major goal of the Republicans since the ACA was passed.
 Achieving this goal has been elusive – first President Obama blocked all such efforts, then the GOP has found it difficult to find a majority in favor of any specific plan to “replace” Obamacare.
 The situation Missouri faces in this environment was part of what was discussed at a recent event, co-hosted by the Center for Health Economics and Policy and the Clark-Fox Policy Institute.

 In the wake of three attempts so far this year, Congress faces the choice of not repealing Obamacare or turning to a bipartisan alternative bill, that may be called a “repair” bill; leaving in place the major elements of Obamacare, while adjusting others.

 One such effort that has gained some momentum is a bipartisan bill co-sponsored by Senators Alexander (R-TN) and Murray (D-WA).
 Sen. Alexander’s Senate Health, Education and Pensions (HELP) Committee held a handful of hearings on this bill in September and October.
 Though much momentum was gained towards a bipartisan alternative, the effort halted as the Senate tried again to “repeal and replace” Obamacare.
 Failure of that effort has turned attention back on the Alexander-Murray approach.